DonnerWolfBach/cmake-repl/README.md

 The repl hard only limited use for me however:  unlike a proper repl I could not see  any kind of context retention, i.e. every line is interpreted on its own.
 Since I found no quick and easy way to  put multiple commands into one line I could not really experiment with variables or anything.

 Just creating a file with the features one wants to try and running them with `cmake -P` seems more useful to me.

+### security warning

+Be aware that if you try this you are running some basically undocumented, unchecked scripts.
+While I found nothing suspicious, I cannot and do nothing harmful.